alphagov/government-service-design-manual/Copy and content/styleguide.md

 What is the actual story?
 Tell it in a few words.

-“Minister visits factory” is not a story.
-“Vince Cable tells factory workers about workplace law reforms” gives the reader a sense of what the story is about.
+"Minister visits factory" is not a story.
+"Vince Cable tells factory workers about workplace law reforms" gives the reader a sense of what the story is about.

-Avoid ‘teasing headlines’, puns or wordplay – these make your story hard for people to find.
+Avoid 'teasing headlines', puns or wordplay – these make your story hard for people to find.
 Use the words most people use for the situation.
 This helps your search ranking.

-Avoid print conventions / ‘journalese’ eg “Minister in youth homelessness bid” (‘bid’ is used in print where headline space is in short supply).
+Avoid print conventions / 'journalese' eg "Minister in youth homelessness bid" ('bid' is used in print where headline space is in short supply).

 Good example:\